basnijholt/unidep/README.md

 * * *

-Try `conda-join` today for a streamlined approach to managing your Conda environment dependencies across multiple projects! 🎉👏
+Try `unidep` today for a streamlined approach to managing your Conda environment dependencies across multiple projects! 🎉👏